datarobot/airflow-provider-datarobot/README.md

       Returns a project ID.

-   - Creating project from an existing dataset in Datarobot AICatalog, using dataset_id coming from previous operator.
+   - Creating project from an existing dataset in DataRobot AI Catalog, using dataset_id coming from previous operator.
      In this case your previous operator must return valid dataset_id (for example `UploadDatasetOperator`) and you should use this output value as a 'dataset_id' argument in `CreateProjectOperator` object creation step.
      Required config params: